The Connection Between Phone Hardware Failures and Unexpected Data Loss

 See the trend here?

 Hardware fails.
-People don’t back up their data.
+People don’t backup their data.
 Complete data loss occurs.

 And that is why device warranty repair options are so important.
 Getting a broken phone component repaired or replaced before it kills your device entirely can mean everything.